vikie1/code-refactor/README.md

 ## Task

-You have three key task
+You have two key task

 1. Find and fix any bugs in the code
-2. Implement node cluster and ensure the app still runs as expected
-3. Add an API endpoint which takes JSON data and stores it in the file system
+2. Add an API endpoint which takes JSON data and stores it in the file system

 ## Bonus Task

-Refactor functions in `./src/controllers.js` to not require a callback argument but instead return data to the caller. e.g
+1. Refactor functions in `./src/controllers.js` to not require a callback argument but instead return data to the caller. e.g

 ### _Given_